-The first phase of conservation and maintenance in the Jewish Cemetery was made possible with the generous support of Pamela & Paul Austin + The P. Austin Family Foundation honouring the memory of Lawrence B. Austin.
+2023-2024 conservation and maintenance with funding from Pamela & Paul Austin + The P. Austin Family Foundation honouring the memory of Lawrence B. Austin.

 In 1386, the ancient Jewish Cemetery was founded after the Venetian Republic granted permission to the Jewish community to bury their dead on the island of the Lido, on a piece of land belonging to the Benedictine monastery of San Nicolò.